Hijos de la Divina Voluntad

 Mary, perfect disciple of her Son, is our perfect model.
 Transformation into Christ means transformation into Mary.
 Breathing love is to breathe Mary, to live Mary.
 To love as Jesus loved is to love as Mary loved; our life must be an emanation, a continuous birth of Mary.
 We must learn to think, speak, react, walk, behave, suffer, rejoice, believe, hope, and love as Mary does.
 To be perfect as Mary is perfect, be one with Mary, with Mary in God as Mary is One in God, and as the Father and the Son are One.

 Only then can we make known the Gospel of the Kingdom to the world.
-“I have given them the glory that You gave Me, so that they be One as we are One: I in them and You in Me, so that they be perfectly One and the world may know that You sent Me and that you loved them as you loved Me.”
-[8] “...“...The seed sown on the path is the one who hears the word of the kingdom without understanding it, and the evil one comes and steals away what was sown in his heart.
-But the seed sown on rich soil is the one who hears the word and understands it, who indeed bears fruit and yields a hundred or sixty or thirty fold.”
-[9] The Association will give special attention to the study of the Will of God in the interior life, using the Writings of the Servant of God Luisa Picarreta as well as the spiritual exercises given by the Priest –Coordinator.
+“I have given them the glory that you gave me, so that they be one as we are one: I in them and you in me, so that they be perfectly one and the world may know that you sent me and that you loved them as you loved me.
+[8] “...The seed sown on the path is the one who hears the word of the kingdom without understanding it, and the evil one comes and steals away what was sown in his heart.
+But the seed sown on rich soil is the one who hears the word and understands it, who indeed bears fruit and yields a hundred or sixty or thirty fold.
+[9] The Association will give special attention to the study of the Will of God in the interior life, using the Writings of the Servant of God Luisa Picarreta as well as the spiritual exercises given by the Priest –Coordinator and other members of the Association.

 The Association has internal and external members.
-Internal Members are those who live in the Homes of the Society where they are spiritually formed and follow the rules that this type of life requires.
+Internal Members are those who live in the Homes of the Association where they are spiritually formed and follow the rules that this type of life requires.
 External Members are those who live outside the Homes, according to their civil status, and in conformity to the Spirit of the Association.

-“It is the vocation of every lay person to spread the Kingdom of God by trying to ordain all of their temporary affairs, according to the Will of God...
+It is the vocation of every lay person to spread the Kingdom of God by trying to ordain all of their temporary affairs, according to the Will of God...

-This way, guided by the Spirit of Evangelization, like yeast, they will contribute to the Sanctification of the World by radiating Christ to others with their testimony of life, faith, hope and charity.”
-[18]
+This way, guided by the Spirit of Evangelization, like yeast, they will contribute to the Sanctification of the World by radiating Christ to others with their testimony of life, faith, hope and charity.
+[10]

-“The Holy Church, by Divine Will, is ordained and ruled by an admirable diversity of people.
-For as in one body we have many parts, and all the parts do not have the same function, so we, though many, are one body in Christ and individually parts of one another.”
-(Rom, 12, 4-5)...
+“The Holy Church, by divine will, is ordained and ruled by an admirable diversity of people.
+'For as in one body we have many parts, and all the parts do not have the same function, so we, though many, are one body in Christ and individually parts of one another' (Rom, 12, 4-5)...

 Through diversity, everyone will witness to the admirable unity of the Body of Christ.
-Diversity in graces, services and offices congregates the Sons of God in unity, because “one and the same Spirit produces all of these, distributing them individually to each person as he wishes.”
-1 Cor., 12,11)” [19]
+Diversity in graces, services and offices congregates the Sons of God in unity, because 'one and the same Spirit produces all of these, distributing them individually to each person as he wishes.'
+(1 Cor., 12,11)" [11]

 Besides occasional and daily fraternal relationships, both internal and external members will gather once a month, if possible, to share moments of meditation and prayer as a Community, at a place that invites to contemplation and reverence.

-The internal members are free to choose between celibacy and marriage by discerning the Will of God for their lives, based on a sound spiritual formation and in obedience to the Catholic Church’s moral principles and the rules of our Society.
-Our spiritual goal is to live out the fullness of the divine life -regardless of our civil status- that we received through our Baptism, with the intention although not exclusively, to perform different tasks within our Society.
+The internal members are free to choose between celibacy and marriage by discerning the Will of God for their lives, based on a sound spiritual formation and in obedience to the Catholic Church’s moral principles and the rules of our Association.
+Our spiritual goal is to live out the fullness of the divine life -regardless of our civil status- that we received through our Baptism, with the intention although not exclusively, to perform different tasks within our Association.

-“The object of our Lay Apostolate is to participate in the same Salvific Mission of the Church in response to the invitation that Our Lord makes us through our Baptism and Confirmation.”
-[21]
+The object of our lay apostolate is to participate in the same Salvific Mission of the Church in response to the invitation that our Lord makes us through our Baptism and Confirmation.
+[13]

-The Society Houses offer a family environment of prayer and work to the internal members, in imitation of the House of Nazareth, with the Blessed Sacrament exposed permanently.
-The houses also offer a location for communitarian experiences and personal retreats to the external members of the Society as well as to those seeking membership.
+The Association Houses offer a family environment of prayer and work to the internal members, in imitation of the House of Nazareth, with the Blessed Sacrament exposed permanently.The houses also offer a location for communitarian experiences and personal retreats to the external members of the Association as well as to those seeking membership.

 Our Community Houses, by Divine Providence, can adopt a specific way of life.
 It is important to note that these Houses can be occupied by all kinds of baptized members: